Professor Hans Reul

 - Linthorst, A & Reul, J 2010, The impact of stress on serotonergic neurotransmission. in: CP Müller, BL Jacobs (eds) Handbook of Behavioral Neurobiology of Serotonin.
 Academic Press, pp. 475 - 491

-- Droste, S, Collins, A, Lightman, S, Linthorst, A & Reul, J 2009, Distinct, time-dependent effects of voluntary exercise on circadian and ultradian rhythms and stress responses of free corticosterone in the rat hippocampus.
+- Droste, S-K, Collins, A, Lightman, S, Linthorst, A & Reul, J 2009, Distinct, time-dependent effects of voluntary exercise on circadian and ultradian rhythms and stress responses of free corticosterone in the rat hippocampus.
 Endocrinology, vol 150., pp. 4170 - 4179

-- Droste, S, Groote, Ld, Lightman, S, Reul, J & Linthorst, A 2009, The ultradian and circadian rhythms of free corticosterone in the brain are not affected by gender: an in vivo microdialysis study in Wistar rats.
+- Droste, S-K, Groote, Ld, Lightman, S, Reul, J & Linthorst, A 2009, The ultradian and circadian rhythms of free corticosterone in the brain are not affected by gender: an in vivo microdialysis study in Wistar rats.
 Journal of Neuroendocrinology, vol 21., pp. 132 - 140

 - Qian, X, Droste, S, Gutièrrez-Mecinas, M, Collins, A, Kersanté, F, Reul, J & Linthorst, A 2011, A Rapid Release of Corticosteroid-Binding Globulin from the Liver Restrains the Glucocorticoid Hormone Response to Acute Stress.
 Endocrinology, vol 152., pp. 3738 - 3748